GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

  `gcloud preview app deploy app.yaml`

 1. go to the new default module which will be displayed in results from the deploy.
-It will look like: `https://20150624t111224-dot-default-dot-PROJECTID.appspot.com`  -- This is not the default instance, and if you deploy you will need to manage your instances to both set default and delete unneeded instances.
+It will look like: `https://20150624t111224-dot-default-dot-PROJECTID.appspot.com`

+NOTE - This is not the **default** version - which Google Auth requires (well, you could specify a version in the list of Authorized referrers, but that would be long winded), so, you need to visit the [cloud console](https://cloud.google.com/console) Compute > App Engine > Versions and make your version the **default**.
+Then test using `https://projectID.appspot.com`.
+If your test works, then you'll want to delete old versions eventually.

 ## Deploying the AppEngine Runtime